-There are quieter, family friendly beaches.
-Head to the southern reaches of the island, where you’ll find gems like Agios Sostis, Ornos and Platis Gialos.
+There are quieter options.
+Close to town, try family-friendly Agios Stefanos Beach, or head over to Agios Ioannis Beach on the south-west coast.
+Down on the southern reaches of the island, you’ll find gems like Agios Sostis, Ornos and Platis Gialos.
 For really remote beaches, head north to Tigani, Frangia and Fokos.
 These are completely undeveloped and you can enjoy the island’s natural beauty in its purest form.

 Do you have any tips to add to our Mykonos travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock